Clicky

 • If a drop is a “penalty,” an SEO can sell you a “recovery service.”

-• If a drop is a “correction,” the SEO has to tell you that the party is over and you need to spend the next two years building a real company, getting PR, and generating non-search traffic.
+• If a drop is a “correction,” the SEO has to tell you that the party is over and you need to spend the next two years building a real company, getting PR, generating non-search traffic, and cleaning the site of lower-quality content not exactly relevant to the site’s focus.

 See Google’s latest advice on non-commodity content and commodity content.
 Read Google’s Spam Policies.